Anthony Veranis

-Anthony Veranis, also known as "Mickey White" and "Tony" (June 15, 1938 - April 25, 1966) was an associate of the Winter Hill Gang and a professional welterweight boxer.
+Anthony Veranis, also known as "Mickey White" and "Tony" (June 15, 1938 - April 25, 1966), was an associate of the Winter Hill Gang and a professional welterweight boxer.

 Biography

 Early life

 Veranis was born in Dorchester, Massachusetts, to first-generation Italian immigrants.
 Upon their arrival to the U.S. they settled in a lower-class neighborhood in Dorchester.
 His father Anthony Sr. died when he was still a child leaving his mother to raise and support him on her own.
 By the age of twenty-seven, he had a fleeting resemblance to actor Eric Close.
 His mother Theresa had cried often for her troubled son Anthony during his hardships and was very close to him.
 He had an older brother Ralph who died on October 2, 2019.

 Tony had been in trouble with the law before, but had successfully made comebacks each time which pleased her.

-When he was young his parents would take him to the Mechanics Hall, Worcester to watch the fights, but when Veranis started his boxing career she could not bare to see her son fight, but enjoyed hearing the crowds cheering for him.
+When he was young his parents would take him to the Mechanics Hall, Worcester to watch the fights, but when Veranis started his boxing career she could not bear to see her son fight, but enjoyed hearing the crowds cheering for him.
 Veranis told a Boston Herald reporter several months before his gangland murder, "Boxing got me out of trouble - it does that for a lot of kids."
 He had "Tony" tattooed on the fingers of one of his hands and "Luck" on the other.
 He stood at 5'9" and weighed during his boxing career between 148 and 195 pounds and had a badly broken nose as seen in boxing photographs c.
 1957 from years of boxing, fighting in prison and on the street.
 He was raised a Catholic.
 He trained with Joe DeNucci, George W. Holden, Joseph Barboza, Rocco DiSiglio, Rico Sacramone and Edward G. Connors' younger brother James.

 He attended public high school in Boston and was considered by officials in the Massachusetts correctional system to be a "persistent delinquent" when he was prepubescent to the time of a teenager.
 As Veranis was incarcerated in 1950 at Lyman Correctional School, he was anonymously involved in the Unraveling Juvenile Delinquency (UJD) study conducted by Harvard University professors Sheldon Glueck and Eleanor (Touroff) Glueck, discovering the causes of juvenile delinquency and adult crime and assessing the overall effectiveness of correctional treatment in controlling criminal careers.